Travel guide

 Does eSIM use more battery?
 Myths, truth, and how to save

-There's a rumor going around that eSIMs consume more battery than traditional SIM cards, causing your phone to die sooner while traveling.
-The short answer: no, the eSIM itself hardly uses any power.
-What does drain your battery is how you use it and under what signal conditions.
-Let's separate myth from reality and give you concrete tips to make it to the end of the day with power.
+There's a rumor going around that eSIMs consume more battery than traditional SIM cards, causing your phone to die faster during trips.
+The short answer: no, the eSIM itself barely uses any power.
+What really drains the battery is how you use it and under what signal conditions.
+Let's separate myth from reality and give you concrete tips to make your phone last all day.

-No. An eSIM is a chip integrated into the phone's circuit board and consumes virtually the same as a physical SIM: an insignificant amount of energy.
-The radio modem consumes energy by being connected to the network and moving data, not by the type of card that identifies it.
-Switching from SIM to eSIM does not change that equation.
+No. An eSIM is a chip integrated into the phone's board and consumes practically the same amount of power as a physical SIM: an insignificant amount of energy.
+The radio modem uses energy by being connected to the network and moving data, not by the type of card that identifies it.
+Switching from SIM to eSIM does not alter that equation.

-What people confuse with "eSIM consumes more" is actually something else: poor coverage or two lines simultaneously searching for a signal.
-When you travel, your phone works harder because it's searching for unfamiliar networks, and that impacts battery life.
-But the blame is not on the eSIM, but on the context.
-Understanding this difference saves you frustration and prevents you from charging your phone every two hours for no reason.
+What people confuse with "eSIM uses more" is actually something else: poor coverage or two lines searching for a signal simultaneously.
+When you travel, your phone works harder because it's looking for unfamiliar networks, and that impacts battery life.
+But the fault is not the eSIM's, but the context's.
+Understanding this difference will save you frustration and prevent you from having to charge your phone every two hours for no reason.

 ¿La eSIM consume más batería?
 Mitos, verdad y cómo ahorrar